-survivors and traumatised beneficiaries.
-In Vienna, there are projects where outreach psychological support is offered directly in the refugee facilities.
-This includes stabilisation and relief talks in individual or group settings, but also crisis intervention. if necessary, referrals are made to other counselling and support systems.
+In some provinces, some NGOs still offer additional psychosocial services that are now funded by the state to provide help to individuals fleeing Ukraine suffering from mental health problems, including torture survivors and traumatised beneficiaries.48 In Vienna, there are projects where outreach psychological support is offered directly in the refugee facilities.49 This includes stabilisation and relief talks in individual or group settings, but also crisis intervention. if necessary, referrals are made to other counselling and support systems.
 Displaced persons, like others seeking protection, have access to the various projects offering psychotherapy and crisis intervention services.
-There are no statistics available, although NGOs in the field and media reports show that there is more demand than offer.
+There are no statistics available, although NGOs in the field and media reports show that there is more demand than offer.50

-The Ukraine refugee coordination staff unit launched a survey among NGOs providing care to find out more in detail about the situation of displaced persons with disabilities and older people in terms of care and support.
+The staff of the coordination unit for Ukrainian refugees launched a survey among NGOs providing care to find out more in detail about the situation of displaced persons with disabilities and older people in terms of care and support in March 2023.
 The survey was not published publicly, but was presented at one of the staff unit's exchange meetings and attached to the minutes.
 The key findings were that a screening process is needed from the outset for all first-time arrivals seeking protection.
 Funding for people with increased support needs is inadequate and should be adapted to the actual effort involved.
 Support capacities in the federal states must be increased so that no supply bottlenecks arise.
-However, a good screening process from the outset also requires corresponding support capacities in the federal states, otherwise people will remain in the initial reception centres.
+However, a good screening process from the outset also requires corresponding support capacities in the federal states for all reception centres.51 Unfortunately, nothing has changed for the better in this respect in 2024.52

 Another problem area is that displaced people and asylum seekers with disabilities cannot assert a legal claim to disability assistance services because they are not included as a target group in the disability laws.
-As a result, support services for people with disabilities are only provided on a lenient basis and people have no guaranteed option for support, such as day-structuring measures, assisted living arrangements.
+As a result, support services for people with disabilities are only provided on a lenient basis and people have no guaranteed option for support, such as day-structuring measures, assisted living arrangements.53